To discuss the benefits of virtual networking for researchers we’re collaborating with Mariam Abood from Scientistt.

 You can see this in action in the Scientistt Sunday tweets about science and academic-related dwellings that get a high response rate from researchers.

-As a member on the platform you can also create and join interest-based groups, browse and bookmark conferences, access funding databases, apply to jobs and sign-up to free weekly virtual networking events with academic and industry professionals.
+As a member of the platform, you can also create and join interest-based groups, browse and bookmark conferences, access funding databases, apply to jobs and sign-up to free weekly virtual networking events with academic and industry professionals.

 We hope you take the time in lockdown to connect with other researchers.
 Whether you join online communities of support, reach out to authors for further discussion or join Scientistt, remember you are not alone in your research journey!
 The benefits of virtual networking for researchers are plenty and you should take advantage of what is available to you.